Understanding Education in Houston

 Kindergarten students in the Houston area come from diverse backgrounds

-In the 2019-20 school year, of the 77,911 kindergarteners enrolled in Harris, Fort Bend and Montgomery counties’ public schools, more than 60% were considered economically disadvantaged, with Harris County’s rates the highest of the three-county average.
-One-third of students enrolled in the three-county region were classified as English language learners (ELLs) and 7% were provided with special education services.
-Fort Bend and Montgomery counties have a lower percentage of students who are economically disadvantaged and a lower percentage of students who are ELLs.
+In the 2023–24 school year, of the 73,295kindergarteners enrolled in Harris, Fort Bend, and Montgomery counties’ public schools, nearly 70% were considered economically disadvantaged, with Harris County’s rate being the highest at 71%.
+Over one-third of students enrolled in the three-county region were classified as English language learners (ELLs) and 10% were provided with special education services.
+Fort Bend and Montgomery counties have a lower percentage of students who are economically disadvantaged and who are ELLs compared to Harris County.
+Between 2019–20 and 2023–24, the percentage of kindergarten students in these categories have increased in each county and the state.
+The share of economically disadvantaged and ELL kindergartens each increased by about 6 percentage points in Fort Bend and Montgomery counties.

-In the 2020-21 school year, the majority (53%) of kindergarteners in Texas public schools were Hispanic, followed by white students (26%).
+In the 2023–24 school year, the majority of kindergarteners in Texas public schools were Hispanic (53%), followed by white students (25%).

-Across the three-county area, 52% of kindergarteners enrolled were Hispanic, 20% were white, and 17% were Black.
-Fort Bend County has a higher percentage of Asian-American kindergarteners enrolled in public schools in the 2020-21 school year, while almost half of the kindergarteners enrolled in Montgomery County public schools were white.
+Across the three-county area, 52% of kindergarteners enrolled were Hispanic, 19% were white, and 18% were Black.
+Fort Bend County had the largest percentage of Asian-American kindergarteners (20%) in 2023–24 school year, while Montgomery County had the largest share of white kindergarteners (41%).
 Harris County has the highest percentage of Hispanic kindergarteners in the region at 56%.

 Read about educational attainment, academic outcomes, and post-secondary education in Houston